grahamking/perf-ninja-rs/README.md

  - Main memory load (backend bound): `--event=cycle_activity.stalls_l3_miss:P` (An L3 cache miss means we have to go to main memory)

 The `:P` denotes a [Precise Event](https://www.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/custom-analysis/custom-analysis-options/hardware-event-list/precise-events.html).

+`runperf` restricts execution to two cores and the `toplev` command above watches both those cores.
+The hope is that one core gets the tool (`toplev`, `perf`, etc) and the other core gets the program you're testing, and they both run without context switches (Linux tries to avoid moving programs between cores if possible).
+The downside is that it's not obvious which core your program ran on, and `toplev` output includes both.
+To simplify, edit `runperf`, replace `taskset -c 0,1 sudo nice -n -5 runuser -u $USERNAME -- $@` with `taskset -c 1 sudo nice -n -5 runuser -u $USERNAME -- $@` (ask taskset to only use core 1) and change the `toplev` command to `--core S0-C1` (only watch Socket 0, Core 1).

 ## Notes on the port